 Units of Inquiry in the PYP

-Our units of inquiry, written by OIS teachers using the Finnish National and Oulu City Curriculum as a basis are as follows:
+Our units of inquiry, written by OIS teachers using the Finnish National and Oulu City Curriculum as a basis.

 The concepts, knowledge, skills, attitudes and action which our students in the PYP will engage with will primarily come from the units of inquiry.
 Units of inquiry are organised under the following six themes provided for us by the IB.

 An inquiry into the nature of the self; beliefs and values; personal, physical, mental , social and spiritual health; human relationships including families, friends, communities, and cultures; rights and responsibilities; what it means to be human.